 UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
-20549

-EORM 10-K/A

-I OIGH TO-IC I OINII TO-IN/A (Mark One) (AMENDMENT #2

-[X] ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES

-EXCHANGE ACT OF 1934 [FEE REQUIRED]

-For the fiscal year ended April 30, 1993 OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 [NO FEE REQUIRED]

-For the transition period from

-Commission file number 0-3797

-BURNUP & SIMS INC.

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-(I.R.S.
-Employer Identification No.)

-One North University Drive, Ft.
-Lauderdale, FL

-(Address of principal executive offices)

-(Zip Code)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class

-Name of each exchange on which registered

-12% Convertible Subordinated Debentures

-due November 15, 2000

-Philadelphia Stock Exchange

-Securities registered pursuant to Section 12(g) of the Act: Common Stock, par value \$.10 per share (Title of class)
+20549 FORM 10-K/A (AMENDMENT #1) (Mark One) [ X ] ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 [FEE REQUIRED] For the fiscal year ended April 30, 1993 OR ] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES Γ EXCHANGE ACT OF 1934 [NO FEE REQUIRED] For the transition period from to Commission file number 0-3797 BURNUP & SIMS INC. (Exact name of registrant as specified in its charter) 59-1259279 Delaware (State or other jurisdiction of incorporation (I.R.S.
+Employer or organization) Identification No.) One North University Drive, Ft.
+Lauderdale, FL 33324 (Zip Code) (Address of principal executive offices) (305) 587-4512 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered 12% Convertible Subordinated Debentures due November 15, 2000 Philadelphia Stock Exchange Securities registered pursuant to Section 12(g) of the Act: Common Stock, par value \$.10 per share (Title of class)

 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes X No
+Yes X No \\\\

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. [X]
+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. [ X ]